 Based on consultation with local fire prevention authorities by our PRC legal counsel, the requirements of conducting fire safety inspection for coffee stores before their commencement of operations varies among cities.
-In Tianjin and Wuhan, only coffee stores with construction area of more than 500 square meters are required to conduct fire safety inspection; in Beijing, Guangzhou, Fuzhou, Chengdu, Xiamen, Ningbo, Jinan, Shijiazhuang, Shenyang, Guiyang, Nanning, Lanzhou, Hefei, Nanchang, Weifang, Xi'an, Quanzhou and Zhengzhou, coffee stores with construction area of more than 300 square meters are required to conduct the fire safety inspection before use, and some of our stores in these cities that are required to complete such inspection have not completed such inspection; in Hangzhou, Wenzhou, Shaoxing and Jiaxing, coffee stores with construction area of more than 200 square meters are required to conduct fire safety inspection before use, and some of our stores in these cities that are required to complete such inspection have not completed such inspection; in Shenzhen, Foshan, Haikou and Dongguan, coffee stores with construction area of more than 50 square meters are required to conduct fire safety inspections before use, and some of our stores in these cities that are required to complete such inspections have not completed such inspection; in other cities where we operate, such as Shanghai, Kunming, Wuxi, Chongqing, Qingdao, Suzhou, Dalian and Nanjing, coffee stores are required to conduct fire safety inspection before use regardless of size, and some of our stores in these cities have not completed such inspection.
+In Tianjin and Wuhan, only coffee stores with construction area of more than 500 square meters are required to conduct fire safety inspection before use, therefore, our stores in these cities are not required to conduct the fire safety inspection; in Beijing, Guangzhou, Fuzhou, Chengdu, Xiamen, Ningbo, Jinan, Shijiazhuang, Shenyang, Guiyang, Nanning, Lanzhou, Hefei, Nanchang, Weifang, Xi'an, Quanzhou and Zhengzhou, coffee stores with construction area of more than 300 square meters are required to conduct the fire safety inspection before use, and some of our stores in these cities that are required to complete such inspection have not completed such inspection; in Hangzhou, Wenzhou, Shaoxing and Jiaxing, coffee stores with construction area of more than 200 square meters are required to conduct fire safety inspection before use, and some of our stores in these cities that are required to complete such inspection have not completed such inspections before use, and some of our stores in these cities that are required to complete such inspections have not completed such inspection; in other cities where we operate, such as Shanghai, Kunming, Wuxi, Chongqing, Qingdao, Suzhou, Dalian and Nanjing, coffee stores are required to conduct fire safety inspection before use regardless of size, and some of our stores in these cities have not completed such inspection.
 As of the date of this prospectus, approximately one-third of our stores that are required to complete fire safety inspection by local fire prevention authorities have not completed the fire safety inspections.
 Our stores that fail to complete fire safety inspections may be ordered by the relevant government authorities to close down and may be subject to a fine of up to RMB300,000 per store.